top of page

 Arowana Fish Health: Common Diseases and Their Treatments

 Arowana fish are quite popular among aquarium enthusiasts due to their graceful style and majestic appearance.
 However, maintaining their stunning looks while keeping them healthy and disease-free can be a bit challenging.
-Arowanas are prone to certain health issues that depend largely on their care and the tank environment they are kept in.
+Arowanas are prone to certain health issues that depend largely on their care and the tank environment in which they are kept.
+Arowanas require proper care, nutrition, and tank conditions to stay healthy, which is explained in detail in our How to Care for Arowana Fish? guide.

 Arowana Fish